luckasRanarison/tailwind-tools.nvim/README.md

 > [!TIP]
 > You can extend it by calling the function and get the returned `vim_item`, see the nvim-cmp [wiki](https://github.com/hrsh7th/nvim-cmp/wiki/Menu-Appearance) to learn more.

+### telescope.nvim

+The plugins registers by default a telescope extension that you can call using `:Telescope tailwind <subcommand>`

+Available subcommands:

+- `classes`: Lists all the classes in the current file and allows to jump to the selected location.

+- `utilities`: Lists all utility classes available in the current projects with a custom callback.

 ## Extension